Short History

 There are a number of different finance options that JBR Capital can offer to help you into your first Ferrari.
 Hire purchase allows you to pay for your car in monthly instalments with the option to buy outright at the end of a fixed term contract.
 We also offer a lease purchase agreement that lets you make regular payments, similar to a hire purchase agreement, but where you own the car at the end of the fixed term.
 There’s a final ‘balloon payment’, usually paid at the end of the term, but after that, the car is all yours.

 JBR can also create tailored finance solutions that enable you to buy a used or classic Ferrari at auction.
-As an independent lender, we are able to pre-approve funds up to an agreed value, so that you can bid with confidence on the day.
+We are able to pre-approve funds up to an agreed value, so that you can bid with confidence on the day.

 Should you already own one or more prestige cars, JBR can also offer you an equity release package, allowing you to borrow against the value of your existing collection without needing to thin it out.
 We can even create finance packages for restorations, allowing you to bring a Ferrari back to its best to maximise its investment potential.